kalebheitzman/jquery-countdown/readme.md

 If you use the data-countdown attribute, your date format must be ````mmmm, dd, yyyy hh:mm:ss````, ex: ````January 01, 2020 15:00:00````.

+If you are using a repeating schedule, look at the example above.
+You specify the day of the week you need times for and then pass an array of times in the ````hh:mm:ss```` format.

+## Options

 [demo]: http://kheitzman.com/projects/jquery-countdown  "jQuery Countdown"